 2. Get active on the beach

-We've been very lucky with the weather this summer, so why not take to your closest beach, set up for the day and let your little ones roam (within eyesight) and enjoy all the natural entertainment on offer.
+If we get lucky with the weather, why not take to your closest beach, set up for the day and let your little ones roam (within eyesight) and enjoy all the natural entertainment on offer.
 From rockpools to swimming, beach cricket and football, there's no way they'll be bored.

 3. Say 'hi' to the animals on a farm

 With cute animals to pet and larger animals to feed, it's no surprise kids love visiting a farm.

 Mudchute Park and Farm in London has 32 acres of paddocks and fields right in the heart of the hectic capital, with everything from goats to alpacas and plenty of play areas.
 There's also The Garden House and Land in Stockport: a community-run farm open to the public 7 days a week, with animal petting opportunities and a stunning woodland walk trail.
 The kids will love playing in the outdoor play areas and watching the cows being milked, too.